-The FlashArray connects up into a pair of MDS 9148S Multilayer Switches for the SAN switching and zoning.
+For the Fibre Channel based design, the FlashArray connects up into a pair of MDS 9148S Multilayer Switches for the SAN switching and zoning.
 Devices are given alias names for easier identification within zoning and flogi connectivity.
-Zones set up within the fabric switch provide added security and help optimize traffic to travel exclusively to the intended target.
+Zones set up within the fabric switch using Smart Zoning to provide added security and help optimize traffic to travel exclusively to the intended target.
 Connections coming out of the MDS 9148S to the UCS Fabric Interconnect are configured as port-channels on the MDS and within the FI for added resiliency.